 Located in the bustling Hanoi old quarter, Ta Hien is a cool spot for Hanoian and international visitors to enjoy beer.

 Ta Hien street is not a place for high-end restaurants or bars, but more about sidewalk shops.
 You can see people sitting on plastic chairs outside the door of the shop, drinking cold beer and chatting with friends.

 Food in Ta Hien is mostly simple but delicious, and these dishes are a great combination when drinking with fresh, cold beers.

 Opening hours: 7 am – 6 pm

-Dong Xuan Market is the largest market in Hanoi Old Quarter with hundreds of stalls along narrow aisles.
+Dong Xuan Market is the largest market in the Hanoi Old Quarter, with hundreds of stalls along narrow aisles.